mlcommons/ck/cm/README.md

 The Collective Mind toolkit (CM) is [our community effort](../docs/mlperf-education-workgroup.md) to develop a portable meta-framework that is convenient for both.

-CM helps researchers and engineers wrap ad-hoc DevOps and MLOps automation scripts and artifacts with a simple, human-readable and platform-independent CLI, Python API and JSON/YAML meta description to make them more understandable, portable, reusable, interoperable, deterministic and reproducible
+The goal of the CM framework is to help researchers and engineers wrap ad-hoc DevOps and MLOps automation scripts and artifacts with a simple, human-readable and platform-independent CLI, Python API and JSON/YAML meta description to make them more understandable, portable, reusable, interoperable, deterministic and reproducible